 As primary motivation, consider applications that process streams of GPS position and/or speed samples along vehicle trajectories, sourced from smartphones, to determine current traffic statistics such as average speed, average delay on a road segment, or congestion at an intersection.
-Several research projects (e.g., CarTel [21], Mobile Millennium [27]) and commercial products (e.g., TomTom [34]) provide such services.
+Several research projects (e.g., CarTel [22], Mobile Millennium [29]) and commercial products (e.g., TomTom [37]) provide such services.
 Another motivation is social mobile crowdsourcing, for example, estimating the number of people at a restaurant to determine availability by aggregating data from position samples provided by smartphones carried by participating users.

 A significant concern about existing implementations of these services is the violation of user location privacy.
-Even though the service only needs to compute an aggregate (such as a mean, standard deviation, density of users, etc.), most implementations simply continuously record time-location pairs of all the clients and deliver them to the server, labeled by which client they belong to [21, 27, 22].
+Even though the service only needs to compute an aggregate (such as a mean, standard deviation, density of users, etc.), most implementations simply continuously record time-location pairs of all the clients and deliver them to the server, labeled by which client they belong to [22, 29, 23].
 In such a system, the server can piece together all the locations and times belonging to a particular client and obtain the client's path, violating her location privacy.

 Location privacy concerns are important to address because many users perceive them to be significant (and may refuse to use or even oppose a service) and because they may threaten personal security.
-Recently (as of the time of writing this paper), two users have sued Google [26] over location data that Android phones collect citing as one of the concerns "serious risk of privacy invasions, including stalking."
+Recently (as of the time of writing this paper), two users have sued Google [28] over location data that Android phones collect citing as one of the concerns "serious risk of privacy invasions, including stalking."
 The lawsuit attempts to prevent Google from selling phones with software that can track user location.
-Just a week before, two users sued Apple [25] for violating privacy laws by keeping a log of user locations without offering users a way to disable this tracking or delete the log.
-Users of TomTom, a satellite navigation system, have expressed concern over the fact that TomTom logs user paths and sells aggregate statistics (such as speeding hotspots) to the police, who in turn install speed cameras [34].
-A study by Riley [35] shows even wider location privacy fears: a significant number of drivers in the San Francisco Bay Area will not install toll transponders in their cars because of privacy concerns.
-Moreover, online databases are routinely broken into or abused by insiders with access; if that happens, detailed records of user mobility may become known to criminals, who can then attempt security attacks, such as burglarizing homes when they know that their residents are antees of location privacy and protection against cheating clients.
+Just a week before, two users sued Apple [26] for violating privacy laws by keeping a log of user locations without offering users a way to disable this tracking or delete the log.
+Users of TomTom, a satellite navigation system, have expressed concern over the fact that TomTom logs user paths and sells aggregate statistics (such as speeding hotspots) to the police, who in turn install speed cameras [37].
+A study by Riley [38] shows even wider location privacy fears: a significant number of drivers in the San Francisco Bay Area will not install toll transponders in their cars because of privacy concerns.
+Moreover, online databases are routinely broken into or abused by insiders with access; if that happens, detailed records of user mobility may become known to criminals, who can then attempt security attacks, such as burglarizing homes when they know that their residents are away [43].

+In this paper, we design, implement, and evaluate PrivStats, a practical system for computing aggregate statistics in the context of mobile, location-based applications that achieves both strong guarantees of location privacy and protection against cheating clients.
 PrivStats solves two major problems: it provides formal location privacy guarantees against any side information (SI) attacks, and it provides client accountability without a trusted party.
-Because of these contributions, in comparison to previous systems [16], Clique-Cloak [14], [19], [24], [20], and Triplines [18], PrivStats provides the strongest formal privacy and correctness guarantees while making the weakest trust assumptions.
+Because of these contributions, in comparison to previous systems [17], Clique-Cloak [15], [20], [25], [21], and Triplines [19], PrivStats provides the strongest formal privacy and correctness guarantees while making the weakest trust assumptions.